aws-solutions-library-samples/guidance-for-automating-ethereum-node-validator-using-graviton-on-aws/README.md

     `rocketpool service start`

 - (Optional) If at any point you want to change your ETH1/ ETH2 clients you can run the following command.
-The default client for ETH1 is Geth and for ETH2 is Lighthouse.
+The default client for ETH1 is Geth and for ETH2 is Nimbus.

     `rocketpool service config`